serrynaimo/l4-promissory-note/README.md

 ## L4 - Rules-as-code

-L4 is an open-source programming language designed by [Legalese](https://legalese.com) to author better contracts, regulation and other rules so that humans and computers can read and evaluate them.
+L4 is an open-source programming language designed by [Legalese](https://legalese.com) to author better contracts, regulation and other rules so that both humans and computers can read and evaluate them.

 - L4 online-editor:   https://jl4.legalese.com
 - L4 documentation:   https://l4.legalese.com